 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated fixed assets are recorded at their fair market values as of the date received.
-The District maintains a capitalization threshold of five thousand dollars.
+The District maintains a capitalization threshold of five thousand dollars (\$5,000) with the exception of real property for which there is no threshold.
 The District does not possess any infrastructure.
-Improvements are capitalized; the cost of normal maintenance and repairs that do not add to the value of the asset or materially extend an assets life are not.
+Improvements are capitalized; the cost of normal maintenance and repairs that do not add to the value of the asset or materially extend an assets life are not capitalized.

-All reported capital assets, other than land, are depreciated.
+All reported capital assets are depreciated.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
 Depreciation is computed using the straight-line method over the following useful lives for both general capital assets and proprietary fund assets:

-Governmentar

-Activities

 Description Estimated Lives

 Buildings and improvements 25-50 years

 Land improvements 20 years

 Technology equipment 5 years

 Vehicles 5-10 years

+Audio-visual equipment 15 years

-Food service equipment 5-12 years
+Food service equipment 10-12 years

+Furniture and fixtures 7 years

-Other general equipment 10 years
+Other 10 years